kyverno/website/content/en/docs/Writing policies/verify-images.md

 GitHub supports [OpenID Connect (OIDC) tokens](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token) for workflow identities that eliminates the need for managing hard-coded secrets.
 A GitHub OIDC Token can be used for keyless signing.
 In this case, the `subject` in the ephemeral certificate provides the identity of the workflow that executes the image signing tasks.

-Since GitHub workflows can be reused in other workflows, it is important to verify the identity of the both the executing workflow and the actual workflow used for signing.
+Since GitHub workflows can be reused in other workflows, it is important to verify the identity of both the executing workflow and the actual workflow used for signing.
 This can be done using attributes stored in X.509 certificate extensions.

 The policy rule fragment checks for the `subject` and `issuer` from the certificate.
 The rule also checks for additional extensions registered using [Fulcio Object IDs](https://github.com/sigstore/fulcio/blob/main/docs/oid-info.md).